 Known for its white wines, mainly Sancerre, Vouvray, Pouilly-Fume (pronounced "Poo-wee Fu-may"), and Muscadet, the Loire Valley rests on the northwest side of France, beginning just inland from the Atlantic and running the length of the Loire River.
 The wines from the Loire Valley come in a vast array of styles, from dry to sweet, and from predominately white to sparkling.
 Wines from the Loire are often, but not always, crafted in a lighter style due in part to the region's cooler climate.

 Styles to keep an eye out for include Pouilly-Fume (the most concentrated regional wine bringing a fuller bodied white made from Sauvignon Blanc grapes), Sancerre (typically medium-bodied and also made from Sauvignon Blanc), Muscadet (named for the region, gives a lighter-styled white wine made from the Melon de Bourgogne grape), and Vouvray (from the Chenin Blanc grape).

 The beautiful French wine-growing region of Provence is known predominantly for its rosé wines.
-A few producers to try to include: Chateau Pradeaux and Chateau de Roquefort.
+A few producers to try to include are Chateau Pradeaux and Chateau de Roquefort.